 How can the Trust investigate itself? -Jonathan can you provide a line on this?
-The involvement of Anne O'Brien and the WHSSSB should help to deal with this point.
+The involvement of Anne O'Brien and

 The CMO has not allayed public health fears?
 This is a very sweeping statement and it is unfortunate that the paper chose to report a 45 minute interview in about 10lines.
 I think the existing Q&A can deal with this given the introduction of the new guidelines and the new reporting arrangements which are being developed.
 However, I think we need to have an answer for the statement that "the Royal didn't fully realise the implications of how Lucy died".
 I don't believe CMO said this.
 Miriam can you get an answer on this?